Tottenham signs Japan defender Takai from Kawasaki Frontale

-Tottenham Hotspur has signed Japan defender Kota Takai on a five-year contract from J. League side Kawasaki Frontale, the Premier League club said Tuesday.
+Tottenham Hotspur has signed Japan defender Kota Takai to a five-year contract from J. League side Kawasaki Frontale, the Premier League club said Tuesday.

-Financial details were not disclosed, but British media reports said Europa League champion Tottenham paid a fee of £5 million ($6.82 million) for the 20-year-old.
+Financial details were not disclosed, but British media reports said the Europa League champion paid a fee of £5 million ($6.82 million) for the 20-year-old.

 Takai, a product of Frontale's youth academy, was part of the side that missed out on the Asian Champions League Elite title after suffering a 2-0 defeat to Saudi Arabia's Al-Ahli in the final in May.